-In the state of Maryland, the adoption of winter cover crops is very high due to the Maryland Cover Crop Program (MCCP), which provides farmers with incentives to help offset cover crop expenses.
-The main goal of the MCCP is to enhance soil N scavenging and reduce nitrate (NO3–) loading into the Chesapeake Bay; the impact of cover crops on N cycling in the subsequent cash crop is not emphasized by the program.
-Farmers are aware that grass cover crops increase N fertilizer requirements due to N immobilization.
-However, farmers may not know how much N is being released or immobilized by their cover crops and end up applying more or less fertilizer than required by the succeeding main crop.
-Over-application undermines the goals of MCCP, while under-application may reduce yields and discourage future cover crop use.
-Thus, it is critical to adjust N fertilizer application based on N availability from cover crop residue decomposition to optimize N use efficiency and corn (Zea mays L.) performance.
+In the state of Maryland, the adoption of winter cover crops (CCs) is very high due to the Maryland Cover Crop Program (MCCP), which provides farmers with incentives to help offset CC expenses.
+The main goal of the MCCP is to enhance soil N scavenging and reduce nitrate loading into the Chesapeake Bay; the impact of CCs on N cycling in the subsequent cash crop is not emphasized by the program.
+Farmers are aware that grass CCs increase N fertilizer requirements due to N immobilization.
+However, farmers may not know how much N is being released or immobilized by their CC and end up applying more or less fertilizer than required by the succeeding main crop.
+Over-application undermines the goals of the MCCP, while under-application may reduce yields and discourage future CC use.
+Thus, it is critical to adjust N fertilizer application based on N availability from CC residue decomposition to optimize N use efficiency and corn (Zea mays L.) performance.

-Using data from on-farm and controlled laboratory experiments, this project aims to extend the applicability of the existing decision support tool to better manage N in cover crop based no-till corn systems.
-Finally, this project will likely contribute to the increased adoption of cover crops in the mid-Atlantic US as more farmers and agricultural professionals become proficient in the use of this new decision support tool.
-Therefore, findings from this project not only impact the performance of cover crop-based no-till corn systems at the farm level, but also support the goals of the MCCP and NE-SARE through increased cover crop adoption at the state and regional levels, respectively.
+Once well-calibrated and well-validated, the CERES-N model will be converted into a decision support tool that farmers, agricultural professionals, and researchers can use to predict the longevity of CC residues and subsequent N release in CC-based no-till systems.
+Such a tool will assist them in making N management decisions and optimize agroecosystem services from CC residues.
+Therefore, this project will contribute to the increased adoption of CCs as more farmers and agricultural professionals become proficient in the use of this new decision support tool.
+Findings from this project not only impact the performance of CC-based no-till corn systems at the farm level but also support the goals of the MCCP and NE-SARE through increased cover crop adoption at the state and regional levels, respectively.

 The specific objectives of the proposed project are to:

-(1) Assess the ability of cover crops to scavenge soil N using meta-analytic approach.
+(1) Assess the ability of CCs to scavenge soil N using a meta-analytic approach.

-(2) Determine the interactive effect of moisture and temperature on C and N mineralization from surface-applied cover crop residues.
-I hypothesize that soil N availability from surface-applied cover crop residue decomposition will increase with increasing soil moisture and temperature.
+(2) Determine the interactive effect of moisture and temperature on C and N mineralization from surface-left CC residues.

 (3) Determine the effect of dry-wet cycles and residue placement on C and N mineralization.